 What is the difference between a direct and indirect rollover?

-A direct rollover is one in which funds are paid from one custodian or plan manager to another and are never deposited in the investor’s account.
-An indirect rollover is one in which funds are paid to an investor and are then subject to the 60-day rule.
+A direct rollover is one in which funds are paid from one custodian or plan manager to another and are never deposited in the individual’s account.
+An indirect rollover is one in which funds are paid to an individual and are then subject to the 60-day rule.

 Will I owe taxes on my rollover?